copperwater/xNetHack/doc/xnh-changelog-9.0.md

   vanilla.
 The Riders are still bright magenta.
 - Vrocks are now green, the same as vanilla.
 - Erinyes are now orange.
+- Print a message "You crash into the ground" when taking damage falling down a hole or a trap door.

 ### Architectural changes